OK HOSA By-Laws

 c.
 Officer candidates and candidates for Coordinator of Alumni Activities shall be required to submit the requested information to the State Advisor prior to a nominating meeting at which the candidate shall participate in a nominating process.

+e.
+A HOSA chapter shall submit no more than one (1) candidate per office (President/ Vice President, Secondary Representative and Postsecondary Representative) for every 20 chapter members.

 g.
-A HOSA chapter shall submit no more than one (1) candidate per office (President, Vice President, and Secondary Regional Representative and Postsecondary Regional Representative) for every 20 chapter members.

-i.
 Officers shall be elected by ballot at the annual Fall Leadership Conference to serve one year through the next Fall Leadership Conference or until their successors are selected.
 In the event a majority vote is not secured, the candidate shall be determined preferentially.
-If no candidate is available for any given region, the position will be filled by one of the candidates in that category (postsecondary or secondary) who were not selected during the voting process; the position will be filled by the person with the highest score in the application process.

 Section 6 Officer Vacancies